Jewish diaspora: Zionist "negation of the Diaspora"

 If seed like this is withered in its soil. ...

 According to Schweid, Bialik meant that the "seed" was the potential of the Jewish people.
 Preserved in the diaspora, this seed could only give rise to deformed results; however, once conditions changed the seed could still provide a plentiful harvest.

 In this matter Sternhell distinguishes two schools of thought in Zionism.
 One was the liberal or utilitarian school of Theodor Herzl and Max Nordau.
 Especially after the Dreyfus Affair, they held that antisemitism would never disappear and they saw Zionism as a rational solution for Jews.

 The other was the organic nationalist school.
 It was prevalent among the Zionist olim and they saw the movement as a project to rescue the Jewish nation rather than as a project to only rescue Jews.
 For them, Zionism was the "Rebirth of the Nation".

-Contrary to the negation of the diaspora view, the acceptance of Jewish communities outside Israel was postulated by those, like Simon Rawidowicz (also a Zionist), who viewed the Jews as a culture which had evolved into a new 'worldly' entity that had no reason to seek an exclusive return, either physical, emotional or spiritual to its indigenous lands, and who believed that the Jews could remain one people even outside Israel.

-It was argued that the dynamics of the diaspora which were affected by persecution, numerous subsequent exiles, as well as by political and economic conditions, had created a new Jewish awareness of the World, and a new awareness of the Jews by the World.